Theo Paphitis: Dragons' Den, dyslexia and the future of the high street | Small Business Sessions (S9E4)

 Joining freelance journalist Dan Martin for the fourth episode is Theo Paphitis, Dragons' Den investor and entrepreneur.

-As one of the UK's most high profile entrepreneurs, Theo is known as being one of the investors on BBC TV show Dragons' Den.
-He is also famous for turning around struggling high street brands like Ryman and Robert Dyas.
+As one of the UK's most high-profile entrepreneurs, Theo is known as being one of the investors on BBC TV show Dragons' Den.
+He is also famous for turning around struggling high-street brands like Ryman and Robert Dyas.

 Theo does much to support small business owners, including through his #SBS Small Business Sunday community.

-Topics discussed in the episode include:
+Topics discussed in the episode

-His early entrepreneurial experience including running a school tuck shop.
+His early entrepreneurial experience including running a school tuck shop

-The impact of dyslexia on his entrepreneurial career.
+The impact of dyslexia on his entrepreneurial career

-Transitioning from working as a tea boy to starting his own property finance company at age 23.
+Transitioning from working as a tea boy to starting his own property finance company at age 23

-How he has turned around struggling retail brands like Ryman and Robert Dyas.
+How he has turned around struggling retail brands like Ryman and Robert Dyas

-Stories from TV's Dragons' Den.
+Stories from TV's Dragons' Den

-Why he started his Small Business Sunday competition in 2010.
+Why he started his Small Business Sunday competition in 2010

-Why he still gets imposter syndrome.
+Why he still gets impostor syndrome

-What he thinks about AI.
+What he thinks about AI

-His top advice for business success.
+His top advice for business success

 Listen to the audio podcast